Nethra1619/chatbot/readme.md

 ## Features

-- **Interactive Chat Interface**: Users can send messages and receive responses from the chatbot.
+- **Interactive Chat Interface**: Users can send messages and receive context-aware responses from the chatbot based on predefined intents.
+- **Intent-Based Responses**: Responses are generated based on patterns defined in a JSON file, allowing for easy customization and expansion.
 - **Smooth User Experience**: The interface is designed to be user-friendly with a clean and modern look.
 - **Responsive Design**: The interface adapts well to different screen sizes, making it accessible on both desktop and mobile devices.